 Impression - an impression is simply a view of your ad.
 It could be a banner ad, video ad, or text-ad.
 One view = one impression.
 If the same person sees your ad multiple times, they’ll count as multiple impressions.
 Unique impressions are the number of unique people who saw your ad, regardless of how many times they viewed it.

 Landing Page - or Lander - is usually a web page where your traffic is redirected.
 Landers contain a call to actions or links to your offer(-s).

 LP Clicks - number of visitors who clicked from landing page to offer.

 LP CTR - is the ratio between LP views and LP clicks.

-LP Views - number of visitors who got to landing page after click.
+LP Views - number of visitors who got to the landing page after a click.

 Macros (Tokens) - also known as tracking tokens - placeholders that can pass additional information about the traffic or conversions, such as keywords, browsers, GEO, device, etc. Each traffic source has its own set of macros.
-In RedTrack, the macros for selected traffic sources are already integrated in the Source catalog.
+In RedTrack, the macros for selected traffic sources are already integrated into the Source catalogue.